gkouziik/eslint-plugin-security-node/docs/rules/detect-child-process.md

 ### Preventing Command Injection
 Now that you know the potential of an injection attack to cause severe damage,let's go over methods to prevent it.

-###Do not use exec with literal first argument or String concatenation
+### Do not use exec with  String concatenation
-As you saw in the example above,exec spawns a new shell,so if the **command** argument is a user input (literal argument or argument with string concat may denote user input) ,that may cause serious damage.
+As you saw in the example above,exec spawns a new shell,so if the **command** argument is a user input (string concat may denote user input) ,that may cause serious damage.

 ### Use execFile OR spawn instead of exec
 When possible, use the child_process module's **execFile** or **spawn** methods instead of exec.Unlike exec,the spawn and execFile method signatures force developers to separate the command and its arguments.